tiepdotme/bodhinyana-group.github.io/_posts/2016-06-05-a-few-notes-about-buddhism.markdown

 ## Is Buddhism a religion? ##

-Buddhism doesn’t have an opinion about the big questions of life, like ‘What is the meaning of life?’ or ‘What was the origin of the world?’ or ‘Is there a God? or ‘What is the nature of God?’.
+Buddhism doesn’t have an opinion about the big questions of life, like ‘What is the meaning of life?’ or ‘What was the origin of the world?’ or ‘Is there a God? or ‘What is the nature of God?’
 From a Buddhist perspective it isn’t a profitable way of thinking.
 Views and opinions about such things simply lead to argument, conflict and even wars.

 Buddhism doesn’t fit the ‘Western’ definition of a religion as it doesn’t have an opinion on a creator God.
 Some call it a philosophy as it focusses on understanding our experience and especially the mind, but it not simply a theory about life.
 The goal of Buddhism is to transform our life.